Are you looking to compare the top universities that offer a Bachelor of Law in Brisbane?

 Bachelor of Justice Studies | Bachelor of Medicine | Bachelor of Science | Bachelor of Education (Secondary) | Bachelor of Education (Primary) | Bachelor of Education (Early Childhood) | Bachelor of Languages | Bachelor of Creative Industries | Bachelor of Midwifery | Bachelor of Arts | Bachelor of Nursing | Bachelor of Business Management | Bachelor of Electrical Engineering | Bachelor of Mechanical Engineering | Bachelor of Business Marketing | Bachelor of Civil Engineering

 In this article, we compare all the top universities in Brisbane that offer a Bachelor of Law.

 Here’s all the info you, and your child, need to know.

 Queensland University of Technology

 Queensland University of Technology offers a Bachelor of Law (Honours) degree which is a higher-level qualification than a bachelor degree, as it has honours-level content integrated throughout the course from years 2 to 4.
 A general guide to entry cutoffs based on previous years is an ATAR of 87.
-If you achieve an ATAR/selection rank of 93.00 or higher (including any adjustments) and satisfy all other admission requirements, you are guaranteed an offer for this course.
+If you achieve an ATAR/selection rank of 90.00 or higher (including any adjustments) and satisfy all other admission requirements, you are guaranteed an offer for this course.
 Pre-requisites for entry are a Year 12 certificate and its assumed you have knowledge of English, or Literature, or English and Literature Extension, or English as an Additional Language (Units 3 & 4, C)

-Total costs for the 4-year full-time degree in 2023 are $15,200 (it is also available as a part-time degree in 2020 were $58,000.
+Annual costs for the 4-year full-time degree in 2023 are $15,200 (it is also available as a part-time degree over eight years).
 Course costs may vary depending upon units you choose to study.